For more information, please email

-- Include a Voluntary Product Accessibility Template (VPAT) in the RFP or other procurement process that requires the supplier to submit information about the accessibility of the IT product or service.
+- Has a Voluntary Product Accessibility Template (VPAT) been included in the RFP or other procurement process?

-- Have an IT accessibility expert review IT accessibility standards and expectations with the selected supplier before installation or project initiation.
+- Has an IT accessibility expert reviewed IT accessibility requirements and expectations with the selected supplier?

-- Establish procedures to test software updates for accessibility, submit barriers about the product or service via procurement, and ensure issues are remedied.
+- Have procedures been established to test software updates for accessibility, submit complaints about the product or service via procurement, and ensure issues are remedied?

-- Provide feedback to the Accessibility Network about addressing accessibility through the procurement process.
+- Has feedback been provided to the Accessibility Network about addressing accessibility through the procurement process?